Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- This season, he's put up 10.4% of the Celtics' attempted field goals, as he's averaging 9.2 per contest.
+- White is responsible for attempting 10.4% of his team's field goal attempts this season with 9.2 per game.

-- He's made 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- He's connected on 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.

-- White's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.

-- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.
+- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per contest.

 Derrick White vs. the Heat